Skip to content

 // ADD YOUR PARALLEL REGION HERE

-// Executing vector addtion function
+// Executing vector addition function

 Vector_Add(a, b, c, N);